A Case Study on Energy-Efficient Edge AI Crack Segmentation: Related Work

 In contrast, streaming architectures map the entire network onto the \gls{pl} as a sequence of dedicated processing modules, enabling pipelined execution with minimal intermediate storage.
 This dataflow-oriented design significantly reduces memory traffic and improves energy efficiency by exploiting on-chip data reuse.
 However, the approach is constrained by the available on-chip resources, particularly block RAM and logic, which must accommodate both model parameters and intermediate activations.

 U-Net architectures pose additional challenges for streaming implementations due to their encoder–decoder structure with multiple skip connections that require buffering high-resolution feature maps.
 These skip connections substantially increase on-chip memory demand and can become the primary bottleneck in fully unrolled designs based on widely used FINN \cite{umuroglu2017finn} and HLS4ML \cite{duarte2018fast} hardware libraries.
 To address this limitation, we propose offloading skip connection feature maps to external memory.
-While this introduces additional memory accesses, the resulting access pattern is largely sequential and predictable, allowing efficient utilization of memory bandwidth.
-Consequently, the associated energy overhead is expected to be limited, while significantly relaxing on-chip memory constraints and enabling the deployment of larger U-Net variants.
+This adds extra memory accesses, but the access pattern is mostly sequential and predictable, so we can use the memory bandwidth efficiently.
+We therefore expect only a small energy overhead, while we can free up enough on-chip memory to fit larger U-Net variants.